Happy Couples Practice These Healthy Relationship Habits

 Make no mistake about it.

-Your rituals or small habits build precious moments and keep them in your memories forever.
+Your rituals or small habits build precious moments.
 They are “the good times” you often think about.
 It’s the closeness, the intimate feeling of “just the two of us” that bonds you stronger.

 If you don’t have your own relationship habit, maybe some of these 14 Mornings of Romantic Relationship Habits could help you choose.